ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 > A RenderFragement represents a segment of UI content, implemented as a delegate that writes the content to a RenderTreeBuilder.

-The `RenderTreeBuidder` is even more succinct:
+The `RenderTreeBuilder` is even more succinct:

 > Provides methods for building a collection of RenderTreeFrame entries.